simonmichael/hledger_site/src/journal-entries.md

 # Journal entries

-Here is another kind of journal entry, representing a purchase, with the parts labelled in red.
+Here's the journal entry for a common type of transaction - a purchase - with the parts labelled in red.
-It's useful to know these names, so that you can look them up in the [manual](hledger.md#transactions):
+(You can read more about each part in the [manual](hledger.md#transactions).):

 [![a hledger transaction entry, with parts named](https://raw.githubusercontent.com/RobertNielsen1/hledger/master/hledger%20basic%20transaction%20--%20terms.png)](https://github.com/RobertNielsen1/hledger/blob/master/hledger%20basic%20transaction%20--%20terms.png)
 This entry means: "on april 10th 2018, there was a $9.19 car-related expense, paid with the Acme credit card".